wzzc-dev/colab/README.md

 ### Download

 Visit [blackboard.sh/colab/](https://blackboard.sh/colab/) to download the latest release for your platform.
-(Currently shipping Mac ARM only)
+(Currently shipping Mac ARM only).

 ### Build from Source